 You could add a family member or friends as a named driver on your insurance, but it could increase your premiums, and you’ll almost certainly have to pay an admin fee to do it.

 Short-term car insurance will probably be the cheaper alternative, particularly if you only need someone to drive your car for a couple of weeks.

-No, you don’t need to tell your insurer if you’ve started working from home.
-The Financial Conduct Authority (FCA) have made it clear that insurance providers need to be fair to customers during the Coronavirus outbreak.
+No, you don’t need to tell your insurer if you’ve started working from home because of coronavirus and you're in the middle of your policy.
+The Financial Conduct Authority (FCA) have made it clear that insurance providers need to be fair to customers during the coronavirus outbreak.
 That means working from home will not have any impact on your insurance, or if you need to make a claim.

 This just applies to people who are doing desk work, though.
 If you’re having visitors to your house to do your job, it’s best to get in touch with your insurer and let them know.